Balti, brummies and Bournville

 Arts and Culture

 On the one hand the area spawned Led Zeppelin, Black Sabbath, UB40 and Duran Duran.
 On the other, it's perfect for those who like to stroke their chins in academic appreciation of the arts.
 Catch the next musical movement at one of the smaller venues such as The Glee Club , The Sunflower Lounge or the brilliantly-named Actress and Bishop pub.
-Or if you prefer established acts, see some of the world’s biggest bands in the acronym-friendly NIA (National Indoor Arena), the NEC (National Exhibition Centre), The LG Arena , the HMV Institute or the O2 Academy .
+Or if you prefer established acts, see some of the world’s biggest bands at the NIA (National Indoor Arena), the NEC (National Exhibition Centre), The LG Arena , the HMV Institute or the O2 Academy .
 And if the thought of a mosh pit leaves you in cold sweats, perhaps the Birmingham Royal Ballet , the Birmingham Symphony Orchestra , or the Birmingham Museum and Arts Gallery might be more suitable?

 Must See Attractions